PUBG Mobile’s Krafton invests $22.4 million in Nodwin Gaming – TechCrunch

 Nodwin Gaming, a subsidiary of local gaming giant Nazara, has established itself as one of the largest esports firms in India.

-The Gurgaon-headquartered firm today works with several firms including Blizzard Entertainment, Valve, Riot Games, ESL to help them host events, provide commentary, produce and license content, and amass brands and sponsors.
+The Gurgaon-headquartered firm today works with several firms, including Blizzard Entertainment, Valve, Riot Games and ESL to help them host events, provide commentary, produce and license content, and amass brands and sponsors.

 Nodwin, which recently expanded to Africa, will deploy the fresh capital to accelerate its growth in international markets, it said.